jpolivra/personal-website/README.md

-# Under refactoring
+# My personal website client

-it used to be the my first personal website build, now i'm trying to recreate this from zero using react, typescript, some new technologies.
+Feel free to navigate between my personal website source code.
+The first version of it was developed as a static website hosted in the GitHub Pages, but now I'm trying to develop using NextJS.